 A dedicated book scanner app solves these problems.
 Scan both visible pages in a single capture.
 The app automatically splits them into separate pages, preserving reading order.
 What would take hours becomes a matter of minutes.

 For students scanning textbook chapters, researchers digitizing journal articles, or anyone preserving old books, a book scanner app transforms an impossible task into a practical one.
+Combined with on-device OCR, your scanned books become fully searchable digital documents—not just images of pages.

 Book Scanner mode switches your iPhone to landscape orientation, matching the shape of an open book.
 The wider field of view captures both pages in a single frame with maximum resolution.